HuizhouGrocery/Huizhou-POS-System/README.md

   <img src="screenshot/07.JPG" width="510" title="hover text">
 </p>

-There is our receipt template, and you change languages and formats.
+There is our receipt template, and you could change languages and formats.
 <p align="center">
   <img src="screenshot/09.jpg" width="510">
 </p>